xtremexp/UT4X-Converter/README.md

 Make sure you are allowed to convert the original map (if you are not the original author for example)

-For UT3 maps only:
+For UT3/UDK maps only:
 - Open a text editor (notepad for example)
-- Open ut3 map with the UT3 editor.
+- Open map with the UT3 or UDK editor.
 - In menu go to "Edit" -> "Select all"
 - Copy all data stuff ("Edit" -> "Copy" or Ctrl+C)
 - Paste data in your text editor and save your file with a .t3d file extension

-Note: this .t3d file is needed because the "ut3.com batchexport" command to export .ut3 level to .t3d file messes up the brush order.
+Note: this .t3d file is needed because the "ut3/udk.com batchexport" command to export .ut3 level to .t3d file messes up the brush order unlike the copy/paste from editor.

 ---
 # In UT4 Converter: